paradkarpravin15/paradkarpravin15/README.md

 ---

 ### 📣 Let's Collaborate!
-I'm open to projects, internships, and collabs in the field of data analytics.
+I'm open to projects, internships, and collaborations in data analytics.
 Let's turn data into decisions!

 ---